wpilibsuite/frc-docs/source/docs/contributing/frc-docs/style-guide.rst

 Python API Links
 ^^^^^^^^^^^^^^^^

-Links to the RobotPY API documentation should use the following intersphinx syntax (example linking to the DriverStation API docs).
+Links to the RobotPY API documentation should use the following sphinx `python syntax <https://www.sphinx-doc.org/en/master/usage/domains/python.html>`__ (example linking to the DriverStation API docs).

 .. code-block:: ReST